John McEnroe: Post-retirement from tennis

 McEnroe became the U.S. Davis Cup captain in September 1999.
 His team barely escaped defeat in their first two outings in 2000, beating Zimbabwe and the Czech Republic in tight 3–2 encounters.
 They were then defeated 5–0 by Spain in the semifinals.
 McEnroe resigned in November 2000 after 14 months as captain, citing frustration with the Davis Cup schedule and format as two of his primary reasons.
 His brother Patrick took over the job.

 In 2002, McEnroe played himself in Mr. Deeds and again in 2008 in You Don't Mess with the Zohan.
 McEnroe played himself in the 2004 movie Wimbledon.
 In July 2004, McEnroe began a CNBC talk show titled McEnroe.
-The show, however, was unsuccessful, twice earning a 0.0 Nielsen rating, and was canceled within five months.
+The show, however, was unsuccessful and was canceled within five months.
 In 2002, he hosted the American game show The Chair on ABC as well as the British version on BBC One, but this venture also was unsuccessful.

 In 2004, McEnroe said that during much of his career he had unwittingly taken steroids.
 He said that he had been administered these drugs without his knowledge, stating: "For six years I was unaware I was being given a form of steroid of the legal kind they used to give horses until they decided it was too strong even for horses."

 McEnroe is active in philanthropy and tennis development.
 For years he has co-chaired the City Parks Foundation's annual CityParks Tennis fundraiser.
 The charitable benefit raises crucial funds for New York City's largest municipal youth tennis programs.
 He collects American contemporary art, and opened a gallery in Manhattan in 1993.

 McEnroe still plays regularly on the ATP Champions Tour.
 One victory came at the Jean-Luc Lagardere Trophy in Paris in 2010, where he defeated Guy Forget in the final.
 Playing on the Champions Tour allows him to continue his most iconic rivalries with old adversaries Ivan Lendl and Björn Borg.
 His last and 26th win (a record since 2001 when the ATP acquired the Champions Tour) was his 2016 win at Stockholm against Thomas Muster.

 In charity events and World Team Tennis, he has beaten many top players, including Mardy Fish and Mark Philippoussis.

 In 2007, McEnroe received the Philippe Chatrier Award (the ITF's highest accolade) for his contributions to tennis both on and off the court.
 Later that year, he also appeared on the NBC comedy 30 Rock as the host of a game show called "Gold Case" in which he uttered his famous line "You cannot be serious!" when a taping went awry.
 McEnroe also appeared on the HBO comedy Curb Your Enthusiasm.